 I’m not one of those.

 My childhood dream was to be an animator, so in the mid-’90s I went to a very expensive art school.
-While I was working toward a BFA in Computer Animation, I took a random elective in Theater and Film.
-The class sparked something in me, and I wrote an epic space-opera bedroom-farce.
-I submitted it to the school’s theater troupe and they chose to stage it as their Fall production.
+While I was working toward a degree in Computer Animation, I took a random elective in Theater and Film.
+The class sparked something in me, and I wrote an epic space-opera bedroom farce.
+I submitted it to the school’s theater troupe and they staged it as their Fall production.

 Unfortunately, the show was a hit.